The Bharat Bond ETF could help bring in retail investors in India’s bond market.

 Tavaga is everything you need to start saving for your goals, stay on track, and achieve them in time.

 What is an ETF

 An ETF is an exchange-traded fund, which is a kind of investment fund that trades on the bourses, after its NFO.
 ETFs are one of the defining instruments of passive investing, characterized by returns from benchmark-tracking and low operational costs.

-Bharat Bond ETF details
+Bharat Bond ETF India meaning

 A study of Bharat Bond ETF explains what is a bond ETF and how to invest in a bond ETF.
 Bharat Bond ETF, just as all bond ETFs, takes the bonds offered by companies and creates a basket of those securities for the pooled investments to buy smaller units.

 The Bharat Bond ETF will invest in the debt-papers issued by the central public sector enterprises (CPSEs), with a credit rating of AAA, considered to signify good quality.